dwthurber/MSHE-Student-Resources/_info/non-matriculated-students.md

 Once you fill in your name, email etc you may see a warning that says "there is already an application with this email address."
 Just say that that's alright by you and continue on to start the application.

 When you start your application choose "non-matriculated to matriculated" under "application type" (not "matriculated.)
-If you would like to re-use any materials that you submitted with your first application, including letters of recommendation, essays, transcripts and GRE scores, please contact Erin McNulty at [mshe-apply@northwestern.edu](mailto:mshe-apply@northwestern.edu) after you submit your application and she will transfer the materials to your new application.
+If you would like to re-use any materials that you submitted with your first application, including letters of recommendation, essays, transcripts and GRE scores, please contact The MSHE Admissions Committee at [mshe-apply@northwestern.edu](mailto:mshe-apply@northwestern.edu) after you submit your application and she will transfer the materials to your new application.

 The materials required for completing the non-matriculated to matriculated application include: